Temasek Holdings: Sustainability

 As a company, Temasek has been carbon neutral since 2020.
 The firm has publicly stated that its goal is to reduce the net carbon emissions attributed to its entire portfolio to half of 2010 levels by 2030.
 It aims to achieve net zero carbon emissions by 2050.

+In 2024, the company launched its inaugural sustainability report, stating that portfolio emissions were cut by 22 per cent for the financial year.
+Their sustainability-aligned investments accounted for 12 per cent of their net portfolio value and stood at $44 billion.